The 377th Theater Sustainment Command has a dual-mission:

 In December 1965, the unit was redesignated as the 377th Support Brigade under the Army Logistical Concept.
 On Oct.
 16, 1979, it was renamed the 377th Corps Support Command and retained this designation until July 16, 1981, when it was designated as a Theater Army Area Command (TAACOM).
 On Oct.
 1, 1998, the TAACOM wartime mission expanded and the unit designation was changed to the 377th Theater Support Command.

 The 377th Theater Support Command was redesignated the 377th Theater Sustainment Command and regionally aligned to U.S. Southern Command in September 2007.
 Since then, the 377th TSC has generated and globally deployed sustainment forces for multiple missions in support of Operations Enduring Freedom, Iraqi Freedom and New Dawn.
 Additionally, the 377th TSC provided earthquake relief in Haiti as part of Operation Unified Response in 2010 and provided assistance to the East Coast in the wake of Hurricane Sandy in 2012.
-More recently, the 377th TSC has begun transitioning to work with U.S. Army North, strategic partners and subordinate units in support of homeland defense, Defense Support of Civil Authorities and Security Cooperation Operations.
+More recently, the 377th TSC has transitioned to work with U.S. Army North, strategic partners and subordinate units in support of homeland defense, Defense Support of Civil Authorities and Security Cooperation Operations.
 As the Army transforms, the 377th TSC will continue to lead the way by integrating emerging technology with the best-trained and ready Soldiers to provide sustainment solutions to support any mission.

 400 Russell Drive